Medaille College, Department of Interdisciplinary Studies, 18 Agassiz Circle Buffalo, NY 14221 USA

 I teach courses in Political Theory, Psychoanalytic Social Theory, Political Psychology, Critical Thinking, Ethics, Democratic Politics, Intercultural Communication, Undergraduate (Thesis) Research, and Analytical Writing.

 For twenty years, I have designed, taught, managed, and assessed courses in interdisciplinary, core-curricular, and general-education environments.

 I pursue an active research program both in my area of specialization — psychoanalytic political theory — and in pedagogy / the scholarship of teaching and learning (SoTL), with a particular emphasis on the facilitation of critical thinking.

 My approach to psychoanalytic political theory may be fairly described as “ideology-critique,” which is to say that I am most interested in identifying the collective beliefs, assumptions, and fantasies that shape socio-political landscapes, and subjecting them to (what I hope to be) illuminating (and typically immanent) critique.

 I serve in a number of editorial, advisory, and leadership capacities in my field(s): as Founding Editor of Routledge’s book series: Psychoanalytic Political Theory, as Editor (N. America) of the Journal of Psychosocial Studies, as Associate Editor of Psychoanalysis, Culture, and Society, and more.

 My published and forthcoming books are:

 - Critical Thinking: The Subject of Inquiry (Kendall Hunt, Forthcoming)

 - The Destroyed World and the Guilty Self: A Psychoanalytic Study of Culture and Politics (with D.P.
-Levine, Phoenix Publishing House, May 2019, Forthcoming)
+Levine, Phoenix Publishing House, 2019)

 - Misinterest: Essays, Pensées, and Dreams (Punctum Books, 2019)